Moving to New Zealand from the US

 New Zealand is a relatively small country – roughly the same size as the state of Colorado.
 Despite its size many people are attracted to New Zealand by the promise of an easier pace of life.

-86% of New Zealand’s population live in urban areas, but the opportunities to get out in the great outdoors are significant.
+Most of New Zealand’s population live in urban areas, but the opportunities to get out in the great outdoors are significant.
 Its rural scenery is stunning, with its forests, mountains, lakes, rivers and fjords.

-New Zealand Cities vs US Cities
+New Zealand cities vs US cities

 New Zealand and the US share a great deal culturally, so you should have relatively few difficulties adjusting.

 New Zealand doesn’t experience the same extremes of climate as the US.
 Its temperate climate means summers are generally warm, mild, and fairly wet.
 The north of the country is warmer than the south, but it’s rarely scorching hot or uncomfortably cold anywhere in New Zealand.

 In a 2020 survey by Mercer, New York was the 6th most expensive city in the world in which to live, while San Francisco and Los Angeles ranked 16th and 17th respectively.